 Keen to deepen your understanding of Nepal?
 This four-day independent tour gets you closer to the country with an excursion through Chitwan National Park to spot its elusive one-horned rhino and an immersive G for Good community homestay.
 Spend time with the Tharu community by preparing traditional meals together and explore the surroundings on a sunset cycle to Narayani River.

-Your G for Good Moment: Barauli Community Homestay, Royal Chitwan National Park
+Your G for Good Moment: Barauli Community Immersion, Royal Chitwan National Park

-Your Local Living Moment: Barauli Community Immersion, Royal Chitwan National Park.
+Your Local Living Moment: Barauli Community Homestay, Royal Chitwan National Park.
 Chitwan National Park 4×4 safari.
 Sunset cycling.
 Local cooking class.
 Local dance and dinner.
 All transport between destinations and to/from included activities.

-Embark on a village walk through the Tharu community, Stay in a G for Good Barauli community homestay, Spot the one-horned rhino in Chitwan National Park, Learn to cook traditional fare with a local Tharu family, Cycle around Narayani River.
+Embark on a village walk through the Tharu community, Immerse in daily life at the community homestay, Spot the one-horned rhino in Chitwan National Park, Learn to cook traditional fare with a local Tharu family, Cycle around Narayani River.

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.